Trianon Music Group Constitution

 The Constitution may be amended by a two-thirds majority of the members present at any Annual General Meeting or Extraordinary General Meeting, provided that fourteen days notice of the proposed amendment has been sent to all members and provided also that the proposed amendment does not have the effect of causing the Society to cease to be a charity.

-As agreed at the AGM 24th September 2010 (supersedes that as agreed at AGM September 2008)
+As agreed at the EGM 10th September 2013 (supersedes that as agreed at AGM September 2010)